Boat Maintenance Tips For Winter

 - Apply a good water-resistant grease to the propeller shaft and threads.

-- Start by flushing the engine with fresh water.
+- Start by flushing it out with fresh water.

-- Next, run the engine until it warms up.
-Drain and change the oil while the engine is still warm.
-Draining oil from a warm engine pulls more impurities away with the oil.
+- Next, run the motor until it warms up.
+Drain and change the oil while it’s still warm.
+Draining oil from a warm motor pulls more impurities away with the oil.
 Don’t skip end of season oil changes.
 Leaving old oil in the crankcase can form acids, which corrode engine components.
 After changing the oil replace the oil filter as well.

 - Now you will want to change and fill the engine block with antifreeze.
 Use propylene-glycol antifreeze for long term boat storage.
 It’s best to ensure you also circulate antifreeze through the manifold.
 Do this by using the pickup hose via the water pump to a bucket of antifreeze.
 The process for this is to run the engine allowing for circulation until water exits the exhaust.
 This above process differs depending on if you have a raw water or enclosed fresh water cooling system.